 Docker Containers

-Containers shows Docker containers for the selected running Colima profile.
+Containers shows Docker containers for the selected running Colima profile, with lifecycle controls, live stats, and a detail inspector for the selected row.

 What this view shows